Russia Trolls the Net — A fascinating, must read report from the NY Times: “From a nondescript office building in St.

 DHS Ooops.
 Responding to a FOIA request regarding Operation Aurora (a Chinese attack on Google) DHS accidentally also releases classified data on Project Aurora (the first demonstration of SCADA vulnerabilities in the electric grid).
 Our bad!

 Hackers for Hire.
 Hacker's List is the new Uber for hacker hiring.
 "A man in Sweden says he will pay up to $2,000 to anyone who can break into his landlord’s website.
-A woman in California says she will pay $500 for someone to hack into her boyfriend’s Facebook and Gmail accounts to see if he is cheating on her."

 The Russians are Coming.
 A trojan horse malware program has deeply penetrated US critical infrastructure and the Russians are probably behind it.